backbonex/backbone.view.elements/README.md

 - *returns* `{String}` CSS class
 - *throws* `{Error}` if the name does not match any key in `_classes` or value for the key is empty

 Returns CSS class by its name.
-Classes are described in `_classes`
+Classes are described in `_classes`.
-@example Suppose we have classes described like this:
+Suppose we have classes described like this:
 ```js
 _classes: function(){
     return {